-Thanks for visiting the Oregon State University Women's Track scholarship and program info page.
-Here you will get specifics on the college and information on their Women's Track program like who to contact about recruiting, names of past alumni, what scholarship opportunities can be had and ways to begin the recruiting process.
+Thanks for visiting the Oregon State University Women's Track scholarship and program details page.
+Here you will get information regarding the school and information on their Women's Track program like who to contact about recruiting, names of past alumni, what scholarship opportunities can be had and how to begin the recruiting process.

 Oregon State University Women's track Program Recruiting and Coaching Staff

-If you're trying to get recruited it is critical to understand who to get in front of - and NCSA provides the details you need.
-The Head of the Oregon State University Women's Track program is Kelly Sullivan.
-Additional essential staff are:
+If you're trying to get recruited it's important to know who to talk to - and NCSA has got the information you need.
+The Head Coach of the Oregon State University Women's Track program is Louie Quintana.
+Additional key personnel include:

-If you're interested in becoming a member of Oregon State University Women's Track program they are the individuals you'll want to get in touch with.
-It's possible to choose to get in touch with them through email using the link above or call the college to get additional information about the college and Women's Track program before deciding on whether or not it's the best fit for you.
+If you are interested in being a part of the Oregon State University Women's Track program they are the people you must contact.
+You can choose to contact them via email using the link above or call the college to get more specifics about the college and Women's Track program before determining if it's a suitable fit for you personally.

-NCSA offers student student athletes the resources and info they need to enhance their odds of being recruited by a Women's Track program, whether it's at Oregon State University or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial part of the recruiting process.
-This year on it's own you'll find 4980 Women's Track student athletes utilizing the NCSA scouting professionals, network and technology to get their highlights before 3467 coaches at 1581 colleges Women's Track programs across the country.
+NCSA gives student high school athletes the tools and information they need to increase their chances of being recruited by a Women's Track program, whether it's at Oregon State University or another college.
+Since 2000, NCSA has been connecting coaches and athletes which is a crucial part of the recruiting process.
+This year on it's own there are 25671 Women's Track athletes making use of the NCSA scouting professionals, network and technology to get their highlights in front of 5766 coaches at 1666 colleges Women's Track programs all over the country.

-If you'd like to join the Oregon State University Women's Track program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process as early as possible is essential to your success.
-So create your free profile to become a verified NCSA Women's Track student athlete and begin connecting with coaches at the Oregon State University Women's Track program today.
+If you'd like to join the Oregon State University Women's Track program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as soon as possible is crucial to your success.
+So create your free profile to become a confirmed NCSA Women's Track athlete and begin connecting with coaches at the Oregon State University Women's Track program today.